What Is a Schedule C IRS form?

 What are ordinary and necessary expenses?

 For business expenses to be deductible, they need to be both “ordinary” and “necessary.”
 The IRS considers an expense to be ordinary if it is common and accepted in your industry.
-For an expense to be considered necessary for your business, it must be one that is helpful and appropriate for your trade or business.
+For an expense to be considered necessary for your business, it must be helpful and appropriate for your trade or business.
 An expense doesn't have to be indispensable to be considered necessary.

-For example, if you work in an office setting, expenses like office furniture, supplies, software, and computer hardware are likely all ordinary and necessary expenses you’d expect to pay in your line of work.
+If you work in an office setting, expenses like office furniture, supplies, software, and computer hardware are likely all ordinary and necessary expenses you’d expect to pay in your line of work.

 How do you fill out the Schedule C form?